MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/seasonalityadjustment.md

 description: Defines a data object for the seasonality adjustment.
 ---
 # SeasonalityAdjustment Data Object - Campaign Management
-Defines  data object for the seasonality adjustment.
+Defines a data object for the seasonality adjustment.

 ## Syntax
 ```xml